 [Skip to Content]

-Required Minimum Distribution (RMD) - with Stretch Projection
+Required Minimum Distribution (RMD) - Stretch Projection

-Get a Required Minimum Distribution (RMD) - with Stretch Projection branded for your website!
+Get a Required Minimum Distribution (RMD) - Stretch Projection branded for your website!
 Colorful, interactive, simply The Best Financial Calculators!

-Calculation notes
+Calculation Notes

-Even with the SECURE Act of 2019 it is still possible to Stretch your distributions.
 The strategy assumes that you will take the smallest amount of money from the IRA that the law allows, and at the latest time it allows, without penalty.
 This is accomplished by the following rules below:

 If you have your spouse as the beneficiary of the account: